-The replication results using system and SBI estimators are presented in Table 3.
+SBI estimators are presented in Table 3.
+The columns labeled System replicates the system estimator results in Leblang (2003) Table 2.
+The columns labeled SBI replicate Leblang's results, but using SBI.
 The table is divided into an upper and lower section.
 In the upper section, the parameter estimates for the constant terms (β{m0} , β{g0} , β{g1}) are presented.
 In the lower section, the estimates associated with regressors in X_m and X_g are presented.
-The column labeled System replicates the system estimator results in Leblang's (2003) Table 2.
-The columns labeled SBI replicate Leblang's results, but using Statistical Backwards Induction.
-Bootstrapping is used to correct the bias in standard errors for Markets for reasons described in Section A.2.
-The far left column presents the name of the variables while the remaining columns reflect the estimation method and the estimated coefficient relating that variable to the utility for the outcome described by the column heading.
+Bootstrapping is used to correct the bias in SEs for markets for reasons described in Section A.2.